MrChatGPT/CDIO_gruppe_7/README.md

 `def detect_ball_colors(image):` - The previous found color ranges are here used in order to differentiate between the specific colors in the the photo.

 ###  run.py
 `def basicDetectofImage():` - Detects the obstacles, all basic.
 I.e. the balls, egg, and colors.

-`def getMeSomeBallInfo():` - Enable or disable the perspective transform.
-But this function is used to to image correction, to detect balls, egg, colors, and get the xy coordinates from the balls.
+`def getMeSomeBallInfo():` -  Detects the obstacles, all basic.
+I.e. the balls, egg, and colors and get the xy coordinates from the balls.

+`def wBabyCanny(image):` - Used when transforming the perspective.
+First the arena is detected, and then detect the obstacles, all basic.
+I.e. the balls, egg, and colors.

+### arena.py
+`def detect_arena(image):` - Detects only the big red square (arena) in the picture.

+`def perspectiveTransDyn(image,x,y,w,h):` - Used to determine the transformed picture, dynamically.